Google Calendar Keyboard Shortcuts: The Complete List

 C vs Q / Shift+C for new events.
 Use C for the full editor (guests, reminders, location).
 Use Q or Shift+C to pop open a quick create dialog when you just need to block time fast.

-If you’d rather just type “lunch with Rob Friday at noon” and have it handled automatically, Carly does exactly that for free.
+If you’d rather just type “lunch with Rob Friday at noon” and have it handled automatically, Carly does exactly that.

 More on Google Calendar: How to block time on Google Calendar · How to add time zones · Best AI calendar assistants